equinor/everest-tutorials/docs/source/well_trajectory/well_trajectory.rst

 The Equinor Drogon model is a synthetic reservoir model designed for testing and demonstrating ensemble-based workflows, including uncertainty quantification and optimization in subsurface projects.
 The model features a complete Fast Model Update (FMU) setup and is publicly available on GitHub to facilitate reproducible research and training.

 The EVEREST well trajectory optimization case consists of four production wells (A1 to A4) and two water injection wells (A5 to A6).
-In this tutorial, the production and injection history starts in September 2022 and is simulated until January 2027.
-The average oil saturation across the 100 geological realizations for September 2022 is shown in :ref:`drogon-figure-init-soil`.
+In this tutorial, the production and injection period starts in January 2023 and is simulated until January 2030.
+The average oil saturation across the 100 geological realizations for January 2023 is shown in :ref:`drogon-figure-init-soil`.
 The production wells A1 to A4 are located within the oil-bearing zone, while the injection wells A5 and A6 are placed below oil-water contact.

 .. _drogon-figure-init-soil:

 .. figure:: images/drogon/DROGON_INIT_SOIL.png
     :align: center
-    :alt: model zones
     :figclass: align-center

-    Drogon model: Average initial oil saturation across the ensemble in September 2022
+    Drogon model: Average initial oil saturation across the ensemble

 Objective function - Optimizing Net present value
 -------------------------------------------------